I have felt shame. You have felt it too.

 Practice accepting it openly and with gratitude.
 Accept compliments without deflecting or diminishing them.

-Allow yourself to trust the good judgement of the person who sees the good in you.
+Allow yourself to trust the good judgment of the person who sees the good in you.

 This will take conscious, concerted practice, but over time it will feel more natural and pleasurable to relish kindness and appreciation from others.